jasongin/nvs/doc/AUTO.md

 nvs auto on
 nvs auto off
 ```
 When invoked with no parameters, `nvs auto` searches for the nearest `.node-version` file in the current directory or parent directories.
-If found, the version specified in the file is then added (if necessary) and used.
+If found, the version specified in the file is then downloaded (if necessary) and used.
 If no `.node-version` file is found, then the default (linked) version, if any, is used.

 The `nvs auto on` command enables automatic switching as needed whenever the current shell's working directory changes; `nvs auto off` disables automatic switching in the current shell.
 (This feature is not supported in Windows Command Prompt.)